 It’s essential to understand the differences between these policy types, as well as the different providers, before making a decision.

 Some will be better suited to student loan debt than others.
 However, the most important factors are your personal needs and preferences.

 You must decide exactly why you need life insurance before buying it.

 The right plan for you will be much different if you only want it to cover your student loans versus if you also want it to provide for your spouse and children.

-Simply put, there is a life insurance plan out there that’s right for everyone, and you want to make sure that you do buy the right now.
+Simply put, there is a life insurance plan out there that’s right for everyone, and you want to make sure that you buy the right one for your needs.